JackyKch/HeungMinSonJourney/coding/goal_burnley/README.md

 ![SonGoalPlotted](https://github.com/JackyKch/HeungMinSonEvolution/blob/master/coding/goal_burnley/goalvideo.gif)

 > ## Possible Improvements
-One way to improve would be to add a delay between each plot that would match the delay between each Son's touches.
+- One way to improve would be to add a delay between each plot that would match the delay between each Son's touches.
-Another way to improve this would be to use directly the goal's video and collect the coordinates in live directly from the video.
+- Another way to improve this would be to use directly the goal's video and collect the coordinates in live directly from the video using object tracking.